micseydel/tinker-starter-vault/README.md

 # Rasa

+- **This cannot currently be skipped** - the transcription server fails if no trained model is detected
 - [[#^cd6662|Within the venv]], navigate to `scripts` and train the model
 	- `cd scripts`
 	- [ ] `rasa train`